shauninman/MinUI/README.md

 - Once everything is to my liking I will look into porting this to more devices
 - Clean up all MinUI code and strip it from all stuff for legacy devices etc.

+# Super awesome contributions thank you's!
+- [@frysee](https://github.com/frysee) for the super awesome game switcher PR.
+Truly love this feature, thank you so much for contributing it to this project!

 # Installing